Italian Student Visa Instructions

 If you apply independently for your visa, you are responsible for preparing and submitting your visa materials to the Consulate accurately.
 Syracuse Abroad is unable to work with the Consulates on behalf of independent visa applicants, so you must be able to handle the process on your own!
 Independent applicants should proceed as follows:

 - Notify Syracuse Abroad that you will be applying independently for your visa

 - Review the Italian consulate website you will be getting your visa through (location is based upon your home or school jurisdiction).
 Follow instructions for a long stay student visa.

 - Schedule an appointment in March/April at that consulate for sometime in June or July (for Fall 2019 students, the earliest you can apply is June 6th).
 Appointments fill up fast during peak times, so schedule your appointment early and in plenty of time.
 We will not be able to assist if there are no longer any appointments available.
 NOTE: The Italian consulate cannot issue your visa more than 90 days before the start of the program.
 Therefore, when scheduling your appointment, please make sure that it is for sometime within this 90 day window.

 Syracuse Abroad recommends preparing your application at least two weeks in advance of your appointment to ensure time to gather the required documents.

 What you need to bring to Florence

 Once you arrive in Florence, you will apply for a Permesso di Soggiorno (Permit of Stay).
 This process is required by Italian law and will make you a legal resident of Italy for the semester.
 The Syracuse Florence staff will assist you with your application during orientation.
-Please read the Permesso di Soggiorno Spring 2019 information sheet, which details what you need to prepare and bring to Florence with you for this process.
+Please read the Permesso di Soggiorno Fall 2019 information sheet, which details what you need to prepare and bring to Florence with you for this process.

 Information for EU Passport Holders